High Protein Apple Dip With Peanut Butter Yogurt

 Can I use a different brand of Greek yogurt?

 Yes, you can use a different brand of Greek yogurt.
-Just keep in mind that the honey may need to be adjusted accordingly depending on the sweetness of the yogurt.
+Just keep in mind that the honey or maple syrup may need to be adjusted depending on the sweetness of the yogurt.
+Unsweetened greek yogurt works great if you prefer a lower sugar option!

 Can I make this dip using regular yogurt?